paulinaurbas/ClinicCenter/README.md

 # MedicalCenter
-Console application to booking medical appointments.
+Console application used for booking medical appointments.
-Using:
+The project had to include functionalities introduced in the more recent versions of C++.
+I decided to use:
 - smartpointers,
 - map,
 - iterator.
 ## Getting Started
-Unfortunately app is only for windows users.
+Unfortunately the app works only on Windows, bad like for the unix based systems.
 To test MedicalCenter just download our repo and run the code in your IDE.
-In case of enormous numer of weird errors try to change Target Platform Version to your available one in project properties.
+In case of enormous number of weird errors try to change Target Platform Version to your available one in project properties.
 **Project->Properties->Configuration Properties->General->Target Platform Version**

-Rarely Platform Toolcase also require modification.
+Rarely Platform Toolcase also requires modification.
 ## Running the app
 ### Main Menu
 Successfully compiled code should look like this, use arrows to choose option from the menu and confirm it with enter button.